monome/docs/norns/fileshare.md

 You can manage projects and delete/rename files via [maiden](../maiden).
 But sometimes you'll need to copy files between your computer and norns, like audio.

 This type of file management is best achieved via samba, a protocol that allows you to directly connect your computer's file browser to norns.
-If you haven't already, please connect your norns and your computer to the same WIFI network and read on!
+If you haven't already, please connect your norns and your computer to the same WiFi network and read on!

 ## macOS